ole1986/a3-admintoolkit/README.md

 + Copy the `@ExileServer\admintoolkit.pbo` into your `@ExileServer\addons` directory from the server.
 + Copy the `admintoolkit.bikey` server key file into your server `keys` directory

-### Addons
+### Extensions

-The AdminToolkit can be extended with your addon features by using its MissionFile configuration class `CfgAdminToolkitCustomMod`.
+The AdminToolkit can be extended with your addon features by using the MissionFile configuration class `CfgAdminToolkitCustomMod`.
-Implementation notes can be found in the <a href="%40MissionFile/README.md">@MissionFile/README.md</a>
+More details can be found in the <a href="%40MissionFile/README.md">@MissionFile/README.md</a>

 **List of avaible extensions**